jsp01917/cs1730-editor/README.md

 Your submission needs to satisfy the following non-functional requirements:

+ * **Libraries:** You are allowed to use any of the C or C++ standard libraries.
+   The only third-party libraries you are allowed to use are
+   <code>ncurses-6.0</code> and any libraries that come bundled with
+   <code>ncurses-6.0</code>.
+Failure to adhere to this non-functional requirement
+   will result in an automatic 50 point deduction.

  * **(5 points) Documentation:** Your source code should be documented using comments.
 Inline comments may be used inside of functions.
 Functions themselves should be documented using Javadoc-style comments.
 You don't need